 Where to stay near Koteshwar Temple Rudraprayag?

-Some of the places where one can stay near Koteshwar Temple Rudraprayag while undertaking the Char Dham Yatra are:
+Some of the places where one can stay near the temple while undertaking the Char Dham Yatra are:

-- Hotel Snow View: The hotel has facilities like round the clock front desk, laundry services, and luggage storage space, parking area, medical services and full power back up.
-Hotel also has a fantastic in house restaurant to satisfy your taste buds.
-Room service facility also is available 24- hour for the guests who want to dine in private.
+- Hotel Snow View: The hotel has facilities like round the clock front desk, laundry services, and luggage storage space, parking area, medical services, and full power back up.

 What are some temples near Koteshwar Temple Rudraprayag?